BradHutchings/Mmojo-Server-v2/docs/24-Build-llamafile.md

 ### About this Step - DO THIS ONCE
 In this step, we will clone the llamafile repo and build it.
 This will give us access to llamafile's `zipalign` tool for packaging `mmojo-server-one`.
 You don't need to do this every time you build Mmojo Server.

+This will be renamed "Build Tools" or "Build zipalign" or some such. `zipalign` is the only thing we need from this, built with `cosmocc`.

 **Where:** Perform this step in both your x86_64 and your aarch64 (arm64) build environments.

----
-### OPTIONAL: Update from Mmojo Server Repo
-(Instructions here to update your locally cloned repo.
-Run a script in the repo.)

 ---
 ### Environment Variables